Marx2/jobshot/README.md

 Edit the `config.json` file to set default job parameters and Kubernetes connection details.

-## Starting the App
+## Starting the App (Development)

-This project uses Vite for development.
-To start the development server:
+To see changes instantly during development, use Vite's development server:

 ```
 yarn dev
 ```

+This enables hot module replacement (HMR), so your changes appear immediately in the browser.

 The app will be available at `http://localhost:3000` (or the port specified in your configuration).

-## Usage

-1. Open the app in your browser.
-2. Configure your job parameters and container image using the React-based UI.
-3. Save the configuration if needed.
-4. Execute the job in your Kubernetes cluster.

 ## Building for Production